 Dark washed skinnies, brighter coloured blazers, wedges, fabulous dresses.
-That’s what I wear and I’m 15.posted almost 4 years ago
+That’s what I wear and I’m 15.posted about 4 years ago

 bright colors, dresses, shorts; and make your hair all pretty.
-I know that will get you some attention :)posted almost 4 years ago
+I know that will get you some attention :)posted about 4 years ago

 Although what you wear makes a big difference, the real secret is to act like everything you wear is amazing.
 The right attitude to match a cute outfit will definitely get you noticed.

-Clothing may make the outfit but attitude creates style.posted almost 4 years ago
+Clothing may make the outfit but attitude creates style.posted about 4 years ago

 Make Her Feel Welcome with Chic Points

 10 points - Become a fan

 5 points - Vote her photos into the Style Gallery

 1 point - Post a comment on her photos